 I believe that finding the right tools for your small business makes all the difference so I’m happy to share the ones that keep me organized so I can work and travel.
 These can be used for any type of business so you can travel and work remotely too!

-I also created a downloadable PDF of the Ultimate List of Tools to Run Your Online Business from anywhere.
+I also created a free download of the definitive list of tools to run your business from anywhere.

 1. Google Apps

 The gold standard in small business tools has to be Google.
 They provide almost everything one needs to run their business remotely.
 Not only are all of my email accounts through Gmail, but everything I create and share with my team is stored in Google Drive, a cloud based “external hard drive”.

 There are also Google Sheets to keep information organized, Google Docs for creating documents and Google Forms for creating surveys and gathering information from customers.